tfogo/k8s-workshop/README.md

 ## Notes

-- difference between K8s, Puppet, Chef, Ansible
+- difference between K8s, Docker Swarm, Puppet, Chef, Ansible
 - Ingress
+- Look into setting up katacoda so you can have kubectl running correctly on both nodes.
+That way you can watch pods in one node and send commands in the other.

 ## What is Kubernetes?